the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 That's your second option to express a conditional rendering.
-A third is the logical `&&` operator.
+A third option is the logical `&&` operator.
 In JavaScript a `true && 'Hello World'` always evaluates to 'Hello World'.
 A `false && 'Hello World'` always evaluates to false.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~